RobertAKARobin/geneticure-jekyll/index.md

 ---

+## _Genetic Test Providers._

+**Our RESTful API adds our patented algorithm to your product line.** Generate reports whitelabeled with your company's own branding, or consume our data using a simple JSON interface and add it to your own templates.

+---

 ## _Employers._

 **Increase your employees' quality of life while decreasing your healthcare costs.** Employees with cardiovascular disease (including high blood pressure) cost employers _an extra $1,100 per year in lost productivity alone_<sup>*</sup>, compared with healthier employees.
 With Geneticure, you may be able to significantly reduce your company’s chronic disease spending by an estimated 16x ROI or _$1409 per year per employee_.<sup>**</sup>